telekom/Open-Telekom-Integration-Platform/README.md

 ## About

+The Open Telekom Integration Platform is a complete and integrated suite of distributed, cloud-native and cloud-agnostic components for synchronous APIs, asynchronous messaging patterns and file transfer.
+It is an integral part of Telekom's architecture strategy.

+The platform is modular in nature.
+It is currently in an early release stage.
+Thus, the key components are already available with many more to follow.

 **This repository contains the overarching documentation.**

 For the actual code, an overview of the available repositories is available here: [Repositories](repositories.md).

 ## Code of Conduct

 This project has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) in version 2.1 as our code of conduct.
 Please see the details in our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
 All contributors must abide by the code of conduct.

 By participating in this project, you agree to abide by its [Code of Conduct](./CODE_OF_CONDUCT.md) at all times.

 ## Licensing

 This project follows the [REUSE standard for software licensing](https://reuse.software/).
 Each file contains copyright and license information, and license texts can be found in the [./LICENSES](./LICENSES) folder.
 For more information visit https://reuse.software/.

 ## Getting Started

-A comprehensive guide on how to get started with the Open Telekom Integration Platform is available
+A comprehensive guide on how to get started with the installation of the Open Telekom Integration Platform is available
 here: [Getting Started](getting-started.md).

 ## In A Nutshell